CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 ![Example Solution](./img/Toy_example_solution.png)
 Figure 2.
 Maximum set of independent zones with water

-**The proposal is to find the maximum set of independent zones with water to enable equal water distribution.
+**Our solution is to find the maximum set of independent zones with water to enable equal water distribution.
 This is equivalent to finding the solution to the UD-MIS problem.**

 This solution will create zones without water that make it inhabitable for the population but perfect for solar cells, wind turbines, and waste management.